FAQ: Employing disabled workers and people with health conditions

 What is Access to Work?

-The most significant financial support for small business employers comes in the form of Access to Work, which is a labour-market intervention that provides grants to employers which can be used to pay for practical support for staff that have a disability, health or mental health condition.
+The most significant financial support for small business employers comes in the form of Access to Work, which is a labour-market intervention that provides grants in England, Scotland and Wales which can be used to pay for practical support for staff that have a disability, health or mental health condition.
 The types of support covered by Access to Work grants include the purchase of special equipment, a support worker to help disabled staff members in the workplace, and fares to work for staff who cannot use public transport.

 Access to Work is provided where someone needs support or adaptations beyond the reasonable adjustments which an employer is legally obliged to provide under the Equality Act.
 Access to Work will not pay for reasonable adjustments.
 These are the changes employers must legally make to support their disabled workers to perform their roles.